View our Product Catalog to find products you can try for free.

 Finding the right ostomy pouching system can be a challenge, considering the many options available.
 The best ostomy pouching system is the one that allows you to maintain healthy skin around the stoma (or peristomal skin) and achieve the longest wear time (i.e., how long you can wear the skin barrier before it fails).
 With guidance from a local healthcare professional or ostomy nurse, you can choose between an extended wear skin barrier or a standard wear skin barrier.

-Extended wear skin barriers are more durable, with a proven longer wear time of up to seven days.
-These barriers are also erosion resistant, which can be helpful for ostomates with liquid, corrosive, or high-volume output.
+Extended wear skin barriers generally provide longer wear times than standard wear skin barriers.
+They offer strong adhesion and flexibility, and are also very resistant to erosion – which can be helpful for ostomates with liquid, corrosive, or high-volume output.
 People with ileostomies or urostomies and those who sweat heavily would benefit the most from using an extended wear skin barrier.
 Extended wear skin barriers are available on many drainable ostomy pouching systems.

-Standard wear skin barriers are gentle on the skin but may erode more quickly than extended wear skin barriers.
-Wear time can vary, but it’s still possible to achieve up to seven days, depending on the type of ostomy you have.
-This type of barrier would be appropriate for people with colostomies or for children, including toddlers and infants.
-Standard wear skin barriers are available on both drainable and closed pouching systems.
+Standard wear skin barriers may have shorter wear times than extended wear skin barriers, but provide a good balance of durability and gentleness.
+They have a moderate level of adhesion, are erosion-resistant, and are suitable for all skin types.
+A standard wear barrier would be appropriate for people with colostomies or for children, including toddlers and infants.
+They are available on both drainable and closed pouching systems.

 Regardless of whether your skin barrier is extended wear or standard wear, it is important to change your pouch as soon as possible if it is leaking, or if the skin around your stoma is sore or itchy.